 Student Wellness offers topic specific workshops to graduate student groups who request niche programming for their student cohort groups.
 To access the full list of topic specific workshops, and to request a topic specific workshop, please email Shahnaz Khawaja at email@example.com

-Please note that you must be affiliated with the graduate student community hosting the events to attend the sessions below.
-Current programs on calendar:
+Please note that you must be affiliated with the graduate student community hosting the events to attend the sessions.
+Examples of workshops are: